davidllanos22/GameEngine/README.md

 ###View examples

-Use the command below to serve a web server on localhost:8888 to explore the examples.
+Use the command below to start a web server on localhost:8888 to explore the examples.

 ```bash
 $ grunt serve